Differentially Private Bayesian Inference for Gaussian Copula Correlations: Bayesian Estimation of Copula Correlations

 Of course, Gaussian copulas typically are used with $p>2$ variables.
 Thus, we now extend to inference for $R$.
 We require the joint likelihood, $\Pr(\widetilde{T}_{12}, \dots, \widetilde{T}_{p-1,p} \mid R)$.
 However, the collection of noisy statistics, $\widetilde{\mathcal{T}} = (\widetilde{T}_{12}, \dots, \widetilde{T}_{p-1,p})$, is a perturbed projection of an underlying $2^p$ contingency table.
 The joint likelihood is thus a sum over all possible $2^p$ cell configurations.
 This sum leads to an analytically intractable expression even for moderate $p$.

 To circumvent this computational challenge, we instead use the composite likelihood, obtained by multiplying the contributions from \eqref{eq:likelihoodtj} for each $(X_j, X_{j'})$.
 We have

 This strategy neatly extends the method for inference about a single correlation coefficient to the multivariate setting; analysts compile the $p(p-1)/2$ pairwise statistics $t_{jj'}$ and use Proposition \ref{prop:seq} for privacy accounting.
 The use of composite likelihoods for DP post-processing is suggested by \citet{pistner}, who use it to estimate Bayesian latent class models for categorical data.
 Outside of privacy contexts, research has shown that composite likelihoods provide reasonable approximations for joint likelihoods like the Gaussian copula \citep{bai2014efficient, varin2011overview, ribatet2012bayesian}.
+We empirically assess the accuracy of the composite likelihood approximation in the supplementary material.